A corner of Hoa Lu ancient capital now

 In 1010 the new King moved the capital to Thang Long (Hanoi).
 While Hoa Lu had been a successful bulwark against the Chinese, the new nation needed the massive plains of the Red River to feed and expand its people.
 Hoa Lu became part of Trường Yên province and Prince Lý Long Bồ of the Ly Dynasty was made Regent.
 Taking his new role seriously, Lý Long Bồ continued many of the building programs and town improvements.
 While Hoa Lu was no longer the nation’s capital, it continued to grow and remained well regarded as the southern center of the new state.

-With the advent of the Tran Dynasty (1226 to 1400), construction started of the Vu Lam palace on the high ground near Fish Cave (Hang Ca), Tam Coc.
+With the advent of the Tran Dynasty (1226 to 1400), construction started on the Vu Lam palace on the high ground near Fish Cave (Hang Ca), Tam Coc.
 Other notable constructions of this time were the Quy Minh temple (Thần Quý Minh ) and the A Nậu pagoda.
-So while Thang Long remained the capitol, Vu Lam Palace became a southern refuge for the Tran kings, both as a Buddhist retreat and a place to find peace of mind away from Hanoi and the hectic affairs of the Dai Viet state.
+So while Thang Long remained the capitol, Vu Lam Palace became a southern refuge for the Tran kings, both as a Buddhist retreat and a place to find peace of mind away from Hanoi and the hectic affairs of the dynamic Dai Viet state.

 Note: